Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Tanzanite is the rare and exotic option.
 Found in only one place on Earth (near Mount Kilimanjaro in Tanzania), it's a violet-blue stone that shifts colour depending on the light and viewing angle.
 For a sign that values uniqueness and far-flung discovery, wearing a stone that exists nowhere else on the planet has obvious appeal.

 Blue topaz is the more accessible option.
 It comes in shades ranging from pale sky blue to deep London blue.
-It's been associated with communication and truth-telling across multiple crystal traditions, which maps neatly onto Sagittarius's legendary honesty.
 Practically, it's a beautiful stone that works in everything from statement rings to delicate pendants.

 Metals and motifs